marsounjan/icmp4a/README.md

 ------------

 Works on **Android 6.0+** (**API level 23+**) and **Java 8+**.\
-*In theory it should work even on API level 21, but I had device to test it.*
+*In theory it should work even on API level 21, but I had no device to test it out.*

 Releases
 --------